edwardvk/nitric_policy/privacy_policy.md

 Upon subscribing to our services, we collect Business Information which would include your firm's contact details necessary for invoicing your clients, and user details including users email addresses.

-When using LawPracticeZA, we store information relating to your clients and matters, your billing and the firm's financial information, captured by the firm's personnel, on our servers, which are housed in a secure data centre.For details on Security and Reliability of Record Keeping, access the document here.
+When using LawPracticeZA, we store information relating to your clients and matters, your billing and the firm's financial information, captured by the firm's personnel, on our servers, which are housed in a secure data centre.

 ## Cookies